AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 to interface to a Western Digital type Floppy Disc Controller (FDC 1797) if implemented.
 The Disc IO provides a basic BIOS but relies on a
 CP/M type DOS system to be fully functional.

-The Monitor is unlikely to be immediately reusable in your current system but some to the routines can be ported as needed.
+The Monitor is unlikely to be immediately reusable in your current system unless you use a WD1797 Floppy Disc Controller, but some to the routines can be ported as needed.